openfaas/openfaas.github.io/_posts/2018-08-27-deploy-digitalocean-ansible.md

 The playbook used here contains two plays:

-* the first play is executed on the control machine.
+* the first play is executed on the control machine (your laptop).
 This uses the `dopy` module to drive the DigitalOcean API into creating a droplet as defined by a set of variables.
 Once the droplet starts to respond on port 22 the second play can commence.

 * the second play executes its tasks on the newly create droplet.
 The control machine connects over SSH and executes a number of tasks to ready the droplet for deployment of OpenFaaS.
 The number of tasks will vary depending upon the chosen orchestrator.